What is Footwork in Badminton?

 Some players will only do the chasse step while stepping back.
 This step is not only slow, but also not smooth, incoherent, and will have a great impact on the next return.

 Most of the famous badminton players will practice such back step methods:

 - Cross step back

 Therefore, it is necessary to be proficient in all kinds of footwork and to use them in combination with each other to maintain the consistency of the footwork.
 Like that only you can move freely on the court and have strong offensive and defensive capabilities.

 Because the badminton court is very large, footwork training is very important.

-The badminton shadow footwork is generally divided into the frontcourt step method, the backcourt step method, the mid-court step method, and starting.
+The badminton shadow footwork is generally divided into the frontcourt step method, the backcourt step method, the mid-court step method, and start.

 Standing in the center court, half-bending the knee joint, the pivot is on the forefoot, and the heel is slightly raised.

 Note: Do not put the entire pivot on your feet.
 You need to make sure that your body is in the position and getting an instant reaction at any time.